Ailrk-sArchives/old-home/notes/2020-08-27-ghc-extensions.md

 #### Inferred contexts

 ##### {-# LANGUAGE MultiParamTypeClasses #-}
-Literaly allows multiple parameters when declaring type classes.
+Allows multiple parameters when declaring type classes.
 Some typeclass is define not only on one type, but on a tuple of types.
 By default haskell cannopt express this tupled type class.
 The most famous example is to define `StateMonad`.
+Single parameter typeclass describes properties of that type, and multi-parameter typeclass describes the relationship between types.

 ```haskell
 {-# LANGUAGE MultiParamTypeClasses #-}